ICHEC/ExSeisDat/README.md

 ## Building Instructions

-To configure and build ExSeisDat, a C++14 compatible compiler is needed, MPI, FFTW, doxygen and CMake >= 3.10.
+To configure and build ExSeisDat, a C++14 compatible compiler is needed, MPI, doxygen and CMake >= 3.10.

     # Make a directory to hold the temporary build files
     mkdir -p /path/to/build/directory